Good to Know Before You Go

-Without denying any risk in that area, Colombia is now quite a safe country.
-After several years of important political instability, Colombia entered the 21st century with a desire to change in a safer context.
+Despite normal travel risks, Colombia is now quite a safe country.
+After several years of important political instability, Colombia entered the 21st century with a desire for change in safe conditions!

-The country of emeralds and coffee no longer presents any specific danger for travelers who take the minimum precautions and have common sense.
+The country of emeralds and coffee no longer presents any particular danger for travelers who take the minimum precautions and have common sense.

-Our trips are for all publics including children, whatever are your expectations.
+Our trips are for all public including families with children.

-Unlike the preconceived ideas, Colombia is a developped touristic destination with services and rates set accordingly.
+Despite preconceived ideas, Colombia is a well developed touristic destination with services and rates set accordingly.

-The country is very pleasant and easy to discover, without hassle and offering a great diversity of landscapes and activities, as well quality services (hotels, guides, transportations).
+The country is highly enjoyable and easy to discover, without major hassle.
+Colombia offes a great diversity of landscapes and activities, as well quality services (hotels, guides, transportation).

 Keep in mind that some activities (diving, water sports, climbing…) require a specific physical competence or adaptation abilities (due to climate, accommodation conditions or access conditions…).

-To go to Colombia, it is only required to have a valid passport (valid 6 months from the date of entry in the country).
+To visit Colombia, you must have a valid passport (6 months from the date of entry in country).

 A visa is not required for a stay of less than 90 days.

 If you pay for your flight ticket with your credit card (visa, MasterCard, American express) you should be covered by an insurance for your whole length of stay.
 Make sure however to check the conditions of your coverage (length, destination, activity…) before departure.
-The travel insurance is the traveler’s responsibility.
+Travel insurance is the traveler’s responsibility.

 Please make sure that you are in a good physical condition to travel.